Treatment for migraines

 Cool It Down

-- This home remedy for migraines involves putting an ice pack on your forehead, scalp, or neck to relieve pain.
-Experts aren’t sure exactly why it works, but reducing the blood flow might be part of it.
-You can also try a frozen gel pack or a washcloth that’s been rinsed in cold water.
+• This home remedy for migraines involves putting an ice pack on your forehead, scalp, or neck to relieve pain.
+Experts aren’t sure exactly why it works, but reducing blood flow might be part of the reason.
+You can also try a frozen gel pack or a washcloth rinsed in cold water.

 A dark, quiet room

-- Bright light and loud noises can make your headache worse.
-So find a spot away from the action and pull down the shades when you have a migraine.
-It can help speed up your recovery.
+• Bright lights and loud noises can exacerbate headaches.
+When you have a migraine, find a spot away from the action and pull down the shades.
+This can help speed up your recovery.

 Exercises